Kenny the Shark: Production

 Kenny the Shark was not Kenny's first appearance.
 In the late 1990s, a series of shorts featuring Kenny ran between regular programming.
 In the live-action film version, it starred male child actor Spencer Breslin.
 Kenny was not seen, as the camera was from his point of view.
-Unlike most animated shows that take place in fictional cities or states, etc., this show takes place in the real-life town of Tiburon, California.
+Unlike most animated television shows which take place in fictional cities or states, etc., this one takes place in the real-life town of Tiburon, California.

 Theme music

 The series' theme music was performed by PFFR, who would later produce MTV2's Wonder Showzen and Adult Swim's Xavier: Renegade Angel.